-Our editing package is designed to offer this support.
+Our developmental editing package is designed to offer this support.

-The role of the book editor is to ensure that a book is of a publishable standard.
+The role of the developmental editor is to ensure that a book is of a publishable standard.

-Unlike other types of editing, book editing is more about the editor's education, experience and gut feeling than following a pre-written manual of instructions.
+Unlike other types of editing, developmental editing is more about the editor's education, experience, and gut feeling than following a pre-written manual of instructions.

-The editor will communicate their thoughts, directions and suggestions using embedded comments and the editor's report.
+The developmental editor will communicate their thoughts, directions and suggestions using embedded comments and the editor's report.

 One way that we communicate our thoughts and feelings on your book is by the use of embedded comments.